| |

 |

-Equinix and CPP Investments have confirmed a collective $4 billion transaction to acquire atNorth, a move intended to accelerate the target company's expansion to satisfy surging demand for data center capacity driven by artificial intelligence workloads across the Nordic region.
+Equinix and CPP Investments have confirmed their joint $4 billion acquisition of atNorth, a deal intended to accelerate the provider's expansion to meet the escalating requirements for artificial intelligence and data center capacity across the Nordic region.

 |